Get answers to some of the most frequently asked questions about Summer J Camp.

 My child lost something at camp!
 Where can they find it?

 Items found labeled with a first and last name will be returned to their owner.
 All other found items will be kept at the designated lost and found location, which campers can visit to look for lost items.

 All camp lunches and snacks must be vegetarian, dairy, or fish-based.
 No meat is allowed at camp (pork, beef, chicken, turkey, etc.).
 Egg products are allowed.
 All lunches and snacks must be nut-free.
 Please note, we do not offer refrigeration for lunches or snacks.
 Not sure what to pack?
 Check out this list of suggestions >>

 Will my child get to swim?

-Even if children don’t plan to swim, we still recommend bringing a bathing suit every day as sometimes there is other fun water play.
+Even if children don’t plan to swim, we recommend bringing a bathing suit on swim days as sometimes there are other fun water-based activities.